decatorevista/storytelling/international.md

 ### Currency

 Romania's currency is RON.
 1 EURO =  4.41 RON.
-You can exchange foreign currencies at banks and authorized exchange offices (they are called: „casa de schimb” or „birou de schimb valutar”).
+You can exchange foreign currencies at banks and authorized exchange offices (they are called: „casa de schimb” or „birou de schimb valutar”), and you can also get cash from one of the many ATMs in the city.

 * * *